 (b) provide for the authorisation of persons to perform functions for the purpose of investigating and enforcing compliance with the provisions for the levy and, for those purposes, give authorised persons functions, which may include functions of a kind comparable to a kind of functions that this Act gives to an inspector.

-[Section 105A inserted by No. 45 of 2009 s.
+[Section 105A inserted: No. 45 of 2009 s.
 4.]

 105AB.
 Mines Safety Account